 Note: Not all essential oils are created equally.
 I use doTERRA 100% pure essential oils due to their strict purity and quality standards.
 Each batch is tested for traces of solvents, pesticides, synthetics, fillers or any other chemical residues.
 They are solely bottled pure plant extracts.
 If they don’t pass the test, they simply are not bottled.
 This can be checked by entering the unique code on the bottom of each (single oil) bottle at www.sourcetoyou.com.
 The oils are also sourced from where they are indigenously grown (or where the highest quality plant for the oil can be found) in a sustainable and ethical way to support the farmers and the wider community.
 Higher purity and quality means increased therapeutic value.

-If you would like to learn more about how these powerful gifts of nature can support your health, happiness and home, leave me a message over here.
+If you would like to learn more about how these powerful gifts of nature can support your health, happiness and home, learn more here.

 Go Natural For Your Health & Happiness

-Along with supporting your body with a nourishing diet (you can get some inspo in my Spring Cleanse), living a stress free lifestyle, moving your body regularly, minimising your exposure to toxins is crucial for supporting your overall health happiness.
+Along with supporting your body with a nourishing diet (you can get some inspo in my recipe books), living a stress free lifestyle, moving your body regularly, minimising your exposure to toxins is crucial for supporting your overall health happiness.

 What are your favourite natural cleaning recipes for in and around your home?